 - Participating in a voluntary social gathering with colleagues, which was not company-sponsored.

 There are also certain types of workers who may not be covered by workers' compensation such as contract employees, domestic workers (nannies, housekeepers, cooks, etc.), agricultural workers and seasonal employees.

 Whether or not you have workers' compensation benefits, depending on the nature and circumstances of your workplace accident, you may be able to file a third-party lawsuit against party other than your employer.
 Examples of third parties include construction companies, general contractors, sub-contractors, property owners, other drivers and manufacturers of defective products.

 It is important to remember that a third-party lawsuit is worth a lot more than workers' compensation benefits.
 While workers' comp doesn't cover damages such as lost future pay, loss of earning capacity, pain and suffering and emotional distress, you can secure this type of compensation with a third-party lawsuit.

 How Our Work Injury Lawyers Can Help

 If you have suffered injuries on the job that required you seek out medical care and lose earnings, it is crucial that you seek the counsel of an experienced Los Angeles work injury lawyer who will leave no stone unturned in helping you get maximum compensation for your losses.

-At Greenberg & Ruby LLP, we know and understand that this can be a turbulent and trying time in your life.
+At Greenberg and Ruby Injury Attorneys, we know and understand that this can be a turbulent and trying time in your life.
 We know that the pressures are not just financial, but also emotional.
 Our knowledgeable work injury attorneys understand the ins and outs of workers' compensation and personal injury laws.
 We will work diligently to evaluate your case and to help you receive the maximum amount of compensation for your tremendous losses.
 Call us today at (323) 782-0535 for a free, comprehensive and confidential consultation.